tide-foundation/Tide-h4x-for-Privacy/README.md

 #### Account Creation

-1. Navigate to Raziel/Raziel.Creator and run `npm install`.
+1. Navigate to Raziel\Raziel.Creator and run `npm install`.
-1. Open the config at /src/assets/js/config.js and edit the ork node array to reflect the 3 nodes you have running.
+1. Open the config at \src\assets\js\config.js and edit the ork node array to reflect the 3 nodes you have running.
 Change the vendor endpoint to the above.
 1. Edit the password variable with the password you choose to use in the vendor appsettings.
 1. Run the command `webpack` to compile the changes made to config.js.
 1. Open index.html in a web browser, fill in the details.
 We've added placeholder values for brevity.